1

 Essential Functions

-• Takes field measurements of pay items
+• Taking field measurements

-• Reviews lines, grades, dimensions, and elevations using standard survey and field engineering equipment
+• Reviews lines, grades, dimensions, and elevations using standard survey and field engineering equipment.

 • Maintains project records; including daily diaries, materials notebooks, as-built plans, pay quantity records, and monthly estimates

-• Reviews and monitors Equal Employment Opportunity/Disadvantaged Business Enterprise (DBE) documentation and compliance with Federal labor requirements/regulations for Federal-aid construction projects, ensuring contractor compliance with program requirements
+• Reviews and monitors Equal Employment Opportunity/Disadvantaged Business Enterprise (DBE) documentation and compliance with Federal labor requirements/regulations for Federal-aid construction projects, ensuring contractor compliance with program requirements.

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.